Amendments Occupiers' Liability Act intended to give courts more accurate and timely evidence

 “I think it's good news for any occupier, not just condos, but certainly for condo corps, says Escayola.
 “It's probably also very good news for insurers, because there's one additional obstacle between an incident and a successful claim.
 I’m sure insurers will appreciate that.”

-The downside is most injured claimants may be made aware of the requirement until it is too late, he says.
+The downside is most injured claimants may not be made aware of the requirement until it is too late, he says.

 “Most people would not think to act within 60 days, unless they go and they consult a lawyer.”